zama-ai/httpz-solidity/docs/smart_contracts/mocked.md

 Additionally, the mocked mode will let you use all the Hardhat-related special testing and debugging methods, such as `evm_mine`, `evm_snapshot`, `evm_revert`, etc., which are very helpful for testing.

-## Development Workflow with Mocked Mode
+## Development workflow with mocked mode

 When developing confidential contracts, we recommend to use first the mocked version of fhEVM for faster testing with `pnpm test` and coverage computation via `pnpm coverage`, this will lead to a better developer experience.
-However, keep in mind that the mocked fhEVM has some limitations and discrepancies compared to the real fhEVM node, as explained in the warning section at the end of this page.

 It's essential to run tests of the final contract version using the real fhEVM.
 You can do this by running `pnpm test` before deployment.